NixOS/nix/src/nix/flake-init.md

 * `path`: The path of the directory to be copied.

-* `welcomeText`: A block of text to display when a user initializes a new flake based on this template.
+* `welcomeText`: A block of markdown text to display when a user initializes a new flake based on this template.

 Here is an example: